 University Sailing Sustainability Challenge

-The Green Blue’s University Sailing Sustainability Challenge is an annual competition designed to encourage and recognise university sailing clubs from across the UK taking action and demonstrating to the wider sailing community the environmental best practice that all sailing clubs and their members can adopt for a more sustainable future.
+The Green Blue’s University Sailing Sustainability Challenge (USSC) is an annual competition designed to encourage and recognise University Sailing Clubs (USC) from across the UK taking action and demonstrating to the wider sailing community the environmental best practice that all sailing clubs and their members can adopt for a more sustainable future.

 CONGRATULATIONS!
 To the following participants of the University Sailing Sustainability Challenge 2019-20:

 University of Bath Sailing Club

 University of Portsmouth Sailing Club